kovidgoyal/calibre/src/calibre/manual/faq.rst

 Replace ``192.168.1.2`` with the local IP address of the computer running |app|.
 If you have changed the port the |app| content server is running on, you will have to change ``8080`` as well to the new port.
 The local IP address is the IP address you computer is assigned on your home network.
 A quick Google search will tell you how to find out your local IP address.
 Now click "Save" and you are done.

+If you get timeout errors while browsing the calibre catalog in Stanza, try increasing the connection timeout value in the stanza settings.
+Go to Info->Settings and increase the value of Download Timeout.

 How do I use |app| with my Android phone?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~